bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 that represents a chunk of text (e.g. several paragraphs).
 In more detail:

-1. Due to the limitations of LLM's, you will typically split your documents into bite-sized chunks that fit into the LLM's context window (e.g. 4K tokens).
+1. Due to the limitations of LLMs, you will typically split your documents into bite-sized chunks that fit into the LLMs context window (e.g. 4K tokens).
 2. Using the LLM, create an embedding from each of your chunks.
-3. Store the embedding in a vector store that can find retrieve similar vectors based on a given input vector (e.g. find the top-K matching chunks for a given embedding input query).
+3. Store the embedding in a vector store that can retrieve similar vectors based on a given input vector (e.g. find the top-K matching chunks for a given embedded input query).

 Once you have a vector store populated, answering proceeds as follows: